wso2/docs-ei/en/micro-integrator/docs/setup/brokers/deploy-rabbitMQ.md

 # Deploying RabbitMQ

 You can integrate WSO2 Micro Integrator with RabbitMQ to implement asynchronous messaging patterns.
 The following topics explain the process of setting up a single-node RabbitMQ deployment, which you can use for testing purposes.
+Refer the [production guidelines](#using rabbitmq-in-production) when you deploy RabbitMQ in production.

-## RabbitMQ single-node deployment for testing
+## RabbitMQ single-node deployment

+Follow the steps given below to set up a single-node RabbitMQ deployment.
+Note that this is only for testing purposes.

 !!!
 Note
      **Before you begin**, note that the following guide is tested on the following version.